jjleng/paka/README.md

 - **Procfile**: Defines the entrypoint for your application.
 See [Procfile](https://github.com/jjleng/paka/blob/main/examples/invoice_extraction/Procfile).
 - **.cnignore file**: Excludes any files that shouldn't be included in the build.
 See [.cnignore](https://github.com/jjleng/paka/blob/main/examples/invoice_extraction/.cnignore).
 - **runtime.txt**: Pins the version of the runtime your application uses.
 See [runtime.txt](https://github.com/jjleng/paka/blob/main/examples/invoice_extraction/runtime.txt).
-- **requirements.txt**: Lists all necessary packages for your application.
+- **requirements.txt or package.json**: Lists all necessary packages for your application.

 ### Deploy the App